Frequently Asked Questions

 How many witnesses can I bring?

-Students may bring up to four witnesses to an administrative hearing who have knowledge of the incident.
-The names of the witnesses should be submitted to the hearing officer, or designee, indicating the names of the additional witnesses and why their testimony would be beneficial.
+Students may bring up to four witnesses to an administrative hearing who have direct knowledge of the incident.
+The names of the witnesses should be submitted to the hearing officer, or designee, indicating the names of the additional witnesses and why their participation would be beneficial.
 The request must be submitted to the hearing officer, or designee, at least one business day prior to the administrative hearing.
 Character witnesses are not permitted.

 Can legal counsel represent me during the hearing process?